Bastia01/Bastia01/README.md

 - 👋 Hi, I’m @Bastia01
 - 👀 I’m interested in blockchain and crypto
-- 🌱 I’m currently learning how to build a dapp, how to program a smart contract and how to create a blockchain
+- 🌱 I’m currently learning how to program a smart contract and how to program a blockchain(hyperledger fabric)
 - 📫 How to reach me: email me at alberto.bast2001gmail.com

 <!---